ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 By addressing these vulnerabilities proactively, the integrity and confidentiality of the attestation process can be maintained, reducing the risks associated with Broker-mediated communication in remote attestation scenarios.
 It is crucial for solution architects to incorporate these security measures during the design and deployment phases to ensure that the attestation process remains secure and trustworthy.

+## Additional Application-Specific Security Considerations

+The following application-specific security considerations are relevant to the use cases covered in this document:

+### Confidentiality

+Confidentiality of exchanged attestation information is crucial, especially when communication occurs over insecure channels, such as the public Internet.
+In these scenarios, using TLS as a communication protocol is recommended to ensure confidentiality protection.
+In private networks, such as carrier management networks, it is essential to evaluate whether the transport medium is considered confidential.

+### Mutual Authentication

+In certain use cases, mutual authentication may be necessary, requiring the Verifier to also prove its identity to the Attester.
+This two-way authentication enhances trust and security in the attestation process.

+### Hardware Enforcement/Support

+Depending on specific usage scenarios, hardware support for secure storage of cryptographic keys, cryptographic accelerators, and protected or isolated execution environments may be mandatory.
+Technologies that support these requirements include roots of trust, such as Hardware Security Modules (HSM), Physically Unclonable Functions (PUFs), Shielded Secrets, or Trusted Execution Environments (TEEs).

+These considerations should be applied according to the specific context of implementation, ensuring that the attestation process remains secure and trustworthy.

 # Acknowledgments